BoshraJaber/reading-notes102/read4.md

 # Duckett: HTML & CSS

-# 1. Structure: Design and build Websites
+# 1. Structure: Design and build Websites:
 * HTML pages are text documents.
 * HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
 * Tags are often referred to as elements.